kmjones2017/Assignment_6/README.md

 ### Outputs

-Analytics results are exported as CSV files located inside the data folder's reports folder:
+Analytics results are exported as CSV files located inside the repository under data/reports:

 * `revenue_by_product.csv`
 * `top_products_by_quantity.csv`